clinaresl/ksearch/domains/README.md

 MIT License

-Copyright (c) 2016, 2023, Carlos Linares López
+Copyright (c) 2016, 2023, Carlos Linares López, Ian Herman

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal